Net-Base Maintenance

 Better fault isolation

-Reduced dependence on individual knowledge
+Less dependence on individual knowledge

 Support creates room for the future

-Maintenance pays off when it provides direction
+Maintenance is worthwhile when it provides direction

 How to recognize that Delphi maintenance needs more than bug fixing